flamego/flamego.dev/docs/core-concepts.md

 	middleware4, middleware5, middleware6,
 )

-// Route middleware that are scoped down to a single route. f.Get("/hi", middleware7, middleware8, middleware9, func() { ... })
+// Route-level middleware that are scoped down to a single route. f.Get("/hi", middleware7, middleware8, middleware9, func() { ... })
 ```